aakashe502/backendassignment/README.md

 # This is backend assignment
 # Description

-In this assignment i hae created backend for a CRUD application.
+In this assignment i have created backend for a CRUD application.
 Users can add a new item, edit an existing item and delete an item.
 As part of this task,I have used mongo db database and spring boot for making api endpoints.
 #Tables